-- All CHAMP providers will wash their hands between participant contacts, before providing service at an event, after lunch, after using the restroom, and at other times when hand washing is appropriate. - CHAMP providers who are ill on the day of an event will not attend the event, and will notify the team leader of their absence as far in advance as possible. - If a CHAMP participant reports or shows symptoms of acute illness (e.g., nausea, vomiting, fever, sore throat), the participant will be evaluated immediately by nursing or EMS personnel.
-The participant will not undergo regular screening or intervention, and his/her appointment will be rescheduled. - Disposable pillow cases will be used and disposed of after each use. - Plinths will be sprayed or wiped with disinfectant following each participant usage.
+- All CHAMP providers will wash their hands between participant contacts, before providing service at an event, after lunch, after using the restroom, and at other times when hand washing is appropriate. - CHAMP providers who are ill on the day of an event will not attend the event, and will notify the team leader of their absence as far in advance as possible. - If a CHAMP participant reports or shows symptoms of acute illness (e.g., nausea, vomiting, fever, sore throat), the participant will be evaluated immediately by nursing, PA, or EMS personnel.
+The participant will not undergo regular screening or intervention, and his/her appointment will be rescheduled. - Either disposable pillow cases or easy-to-clean, eco-friendly pillow covers will be used.
+If disposable pillow cases are used, they will be disposed of after each use. - Pillow covers and plinths will be sprayed or wiped with disinfectant following each participant usage.